modulus100/text-mining-analysis/README.md

 Original repository https://github.com/modulus100/text-mining-analysis
 This project is intended for learning a fundamentals of machine learning and data mining algorithms.
 All the code is written using a pure R programming language.
 The project contains an implementation of the following algorithms.
+I provided information source references in the code as well, there are commented urls.

 * Cosine distance
 * k-means algorithm